Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.06 JSX Code Practice/README.md

 However, list elements typically contain text, so ensure you add content inside each `<li>` to avoid self-closing tags where inappropriate.

 In this example, the list items are "Bacon", "Noodles", and "Mushrooms."

+## Summary

+You have successfully created a React website with:

+- An `h1` heading
+- An unordered list with three list items

+All elements are rendered inside the `div` with the id `root`.

+If you encountered any difficulties, you can experiment with the completed code provided in the course resources to compare and learn.